PA-RISC Architecture

 Block Transition Lookaside Buffer (BTLB)

-Similar as the TLB, the BTLB provides virtual-to-physical address translations.
-However the BTLB maps large address ranges rather that single pages as the TLB does.
-These large address ranges are called block translations and therefore stored in the Block Translation Lookaside Buffer.
+Similar to the TLB, the BTLB provides virtual-to-physical address translations.
+The BTLB however maps large address ranges rather that single pages as the TLB.
+These large address ranges are block translations and therefore stored in the Block Translation Lookaside Buffer.
 These block translations are useful for virtual address ranges that do not get paged in or out.

-BTLBs were only implemented on 32-bit PA-RISC processors (PA-7x00), the 64-bit versions instead implement variable page sizes, thus any entry can be of >4k mapping.
+BTLBs were only implemented on 32-bit PA-RISC processors (PA-7x00), 64-bit PA-RISC instead implemented variable page sizes, thus any entry can be of >4k mapping.

 A superscalar processor implementation decodes, dispatches and executes multiple instructions per cycle if dependencies between the instructions permit.
 This is possible if the instruction stream contains independent instructions.
-Superscalarity can be easily gained from an decoupled floating point unit (FPU) which executes floating point operations (calculations) indepently from the (integer) ALU.
-More complicated variations allow for parallel load/store operations, integer calculations et al, which need a more complex CPU design that analyzes the instructions/branches.
+Superscalarity can be gained from a decoupled floating point unit (FPU) which executes floating point operations indepently from the integer ALU.
+More complicated variations allow for parallel load/store operations, integer calculations and so on, which need a more complex CPU design that analyzes the instructions/branches.

 - Functional unit contention